Henry Slade (rugby union)

-Henry James Harvey Slade (born 19 March 1993) is an English professional rugby union player.
-He plays for the Exeter Chiefs in Premiership Rugby and represents England at international level.
-His primary position is centre but he has also played at fly-half and full-back.
+Henry James Harvey Slade (born 19 March 1993) is an English professional rugby union player who plays as a centre for Premiership Rugby club Exeter Chiefs and the England national team.

-Education
+Early life

-Slade attended Plymouth College and then University of Exeter reading for a BSc in Sports & Exercise Science.
+Slade attended Plymouth College and then the University of Exeter reading for a BSc in Sports & Exercise Science.

 Club career

 Slade plays for Exeter Chiefs in the English Premiership.
 He was dual-registered to Exeter and Plymouth Albion during the 2011–2012 season.
 On 13 April 2013 Slade made his Premiership debut against London Irish coming off the bench to replace Gareth Steenson, Slade scored his first premiership points in this game kicking over a conversion following a try from Dave Ewers.
 The following season saw Slade start for the side that beat Northampton Saints in the 2014 Anglo-Welsh Cup final to win Exeter their first major trophy in their history.

 In May 2017 Slade came off the bench for the Exeter side that defeated Wasps in the Premiership final to become champions of England for the first time in their history.
 Slade scored a try in the 2020 European Rugby Champions Cup Final as Exeter defeated Racing to become champions of Europe for the first time.
 The following weekend saw Slade awarded the player of the match award as he scored another try to help the Chiefs overcome Wasps in the Premiership final completing a league and European double.

+In May 2024, following an impressive season Slade was named in the Premiership Rugby Team of the Season for the 2023–24 campaign.
+He was also awarded Player of the Season having also become top point scorer for that year.